MEBZMasondo/MEBZMasondo/README.md

 # About Me

-- Just A human being interested in technology and never ending learning.
+- Interested in technology and learning.